cs160-berkeley/prog-02-represent-tototones24/README.md

-Shout out to the creators of the Catnip skeleton: Jasper O'leary, Jingyi Li and all of the people who answer questions on StackOverFlow
+Shout out to the creators of the Catnip skeleton: Jasper O'leary, Jingyi Li and all of the people who answer questions on StackOverFlow.

-* Any other support